Textualize/textual/docs/guide/compound.md

 --8<-- "docs/snippets/compound_widget_overview.md"

-This chapter will introduce you to the main concepts needed when developing compound widgets.
+This guide will introduce you to the main concepts needed when developing compound widgets.
-To that end, we will be building two compound widgets.
+To that end, we will be building some compound widgets and then we will use them in an app.

 We will start by building an editable text widget that shows some text and then contains two buttons: one lets us edit the text and the other confirms the changes we made to the text.
-We will use this simpler compound widget to explain the concepts in a vacuum.
+We will use this simpler compound widget to illustrate the points made above.

-Then, we will build a more complex compound widget and use it in a “real” app to see the concepts applied in practice.
-This widget will represent a TODO item in a TODO app and will consist of the editable text widget built previously, plus a checkbox to check the status
+Then, we will subclass that widget to create a more specialised editable text widget that is specifically used for dates.

+Finally, we will use both those widgets to build yet another compound widget which will be the main building block of a TODO tracking app.
+By building this app we will be able to demonstrate how the communication between compound widgets and applications works.

 ## `EditableText`